-This topic provides an overview of how container-to-container networking works in VMware Tanzu Application Service for VMs (TAS for VMs).
+This topic provides you with an overview of how container-to-container networking works in VMware Tanzu Application Service for VMs (TAS for VMs).

 Note: Container-to-container networking is not available for apps hosted on Windows.